abyrwalk/atomic-ton-recover/README.md

 * Click on Show Private Keys.
 * Read the warning, agree to it, and then find "Toncoin".
 * Click SHOW PRIVATE KEY and copy the long string of characters.
 Send it to yourself but keep it secret!
 You will need it in the next steps.
-* Alternatively you can export your 12-word backup phrase and use it with the tool `--mnemonic` option instead of `--privatekey`
+* Alternatively the same way you can export your "12-word backup phrase" and use it with the tool `--mnemonic` option instead of `--privatekey`.

 **Important**: Never share your secret key or mnemonic phrase!
 If someone else gets it, they can take your coins.